-Fast pelvic floor muscle contraction: Repeat the same action with a strong contraction, hold the lift for 1 second and then let go.
-Try and repeat this up to 10 times.
+Fast pelvic floor muscle contraction: 3 times daily

+Repeat the same action with a strong contraction, hold the lift for 1 second and then let go.
+Try and repeat this 3 times.

 If you would like more advice on these exercises please ask your physiotherapist who is an incontinence specialist and will be able to help you with these exercises.